michaelschiltz/Japanese_History_1/README.md

 14. ‘Use the war to feed the war’: the road to World War II
 15. The total defeat of blocism and the Pax Americana

+#### Homework
+From session 2 on, small student groups will be assigned to introduce topics to be discussed.
+This may include both historical matter and/or their contemporary implications.
+Students are expected to:
+1. to participate in the course as a whole: doing the essential reading for each week’s topic, and coming prepared to question and intervene.
+2. To provide written and oral comments.
+3. To Research, write, present, and defend your argument and choice of topic to be discussed.
+4. When presenting, students should go beyond the narrow content of the reading to be presented; develop an argument as a coherent whole, e.g. by focusing on theoretical issues (e.g. the relationship between (political) power and violence, methodological ones (for instance the nature of the relationship between ‘ideas’ and the material/technological/… contexts in which they are shaped)

+#### Grading System
+Evaluation will be based on: reading notes, class discussions (other means of evaluation may be discussed with the students).
+There is no paper to be written; instead, students are asked to make ‘smart’, elaborate and interactive presentations.
+They are responsible for putting the presented reading in context, and act as ‘moderator’ for the follow-up discussion.